• Deutsch

 • And how do we get out of the "mobility trap"?

-A big thank you to Isabel Strehle from the Mobility Department of the City of Munich for the passionate plea to celebrate construction sites and change as places of positive progress - and to Dr. Julia Kinigadner (Science Head MCube) for valuable impulses for the transferability of good examples from all over Germany.
+A big thank you to Isabel Strehle from the Mobility Department of the City of Munich for her passionate plea to celebrate construction sites and change as places of positive progress - and to Dr. Julia Kinigadner (Science Head MCube) for her valuable input on the transferability of good examples from all over Germany.

 We would also like to thank Sabine Hansky and Oliver May-Beckmann for the moderation and the successful evening.

-A very special thanks goes to our partners from FUTURE OF LOCAL TRANSPORT - and of course to Banging popcorn for the delicious accompaniment to the movie.
+Special thanks go to our partners at ZUKUNFT NAHVERKEHR - and of course to Knalle Popkornditorei for the delicious accompaniment to the film.

 What remains is a clear message: